 Since its democratic rebirth in 1990, Mongolia has developed a close partnership with the reunified Germany, one that encompasses all areas of political, economic and cultural life.
 Mongolia regards Germany as its leading partner in the European Union.
-The two countries promote democracy and human rights in the international arena, particularly within the United Nations.
-They share a commitment to security policy engagement in Afghanistan.

 The basis for relations is provided by the joint declaration on comprehensive partnership of 5 September 2008 and the agreement on cooperation in the area of raw materials, industry and technology of 13 October 2011.